dew-dr0p/social-discovery-app/README.md

 # Social Discovery App

 A React Native social discovery application built with Expo, featuring Tinder-style swiping, real-time chat, and modern UI components.
+This project was developed as part of a UI assessment, demonstrating proficiency in React Native, Expo Router, TypeScript, Zustand, and Tailwind CSS.

 ## 🚀 Features